kdoore/CS2335-Gitbook/conversation.md

 ###Resources Folder
 To load a Conversation scriptableObject, which must be located in the Resources folder within Assets, you will need to create a Resources folder and move the desired scriptableObjects into that folder if they are going to be accessed via code and not attached to a gameOjbect via the inspector within a scene.
 The code below can also be utilized for Conversation objects that are attached to gameObjects, but controlling via code  is a more flexible approach.

-###State Code For Conversation Elements
+###Code For Using Conversation Elements
-BeginState.cs has 3 gameObjects used to display the content in a conversation element and 2 buttons to allow browsing through the conversation., To load a Conversation scriptableObject, which must be located in the Resources folder within Assets.
+Create a custom script: DialogManager that has 3 gameObjects used to display the content in a conversation element and 2 buttons to allow browsing through the conversation., To load a Conversation scriptableObject, which must be located in the Resources folder within Assets.
 In this code below, we're loading The instance of the Conversation:"Conversation2".
 ```
-//BeginState.cs
+//DialogManager.cs
 //other code is not shown

 private Button convBtn, convBackBtn;
 private Image cImage;
 private Text cText, cName;
+private int convIndex;
-private Conversation conv2;
+public Conversation conv2;  //or add in inspector

-public void InitializeObjectRefs (){
+public void Start (){
 /// load conversation asset
 		///
 		conv2=Resources.Load("Conversation2", typeof(Conversation)) as Conversation;